deswils/FED-funds-rate-unemployment-rate/README.md

 | Fed rate → Unemployment | 2.30 | **0.004** |
 | Unemployment → Fed rate | 0.85 | 0.611 |

-The fed rate has statistically significant predictive power over future unemployment (p = 0.004), but past unemployment does not meaningfully predict the fed rate — likely because the Fed responds to many signals simultaneously, particularly inflation.
+The fed rate has statistically significant predictive power over future unemployment (p = 0.004), but past unemployment does not meaningfully predict the fed rate, likely because the Fed responds to many signals simultaneously, particularly inflation.

 ---